 Every student who takes part in the competition is eligible to receive free BioNet membership for one year.

 How to enter

-The Biology Challenge 2019 has now closed for registrations.
+The Biology Challenge 2020 is now closed for registrations.

 The competition is open to students in:

 The entry fee is £30 per school for an unlimited number of participants.